dj-d/AmazonPriceTracker/README.md

 # AmazonPriceTracker
-Telegram bot to check the price change of amazon products
+Telegram bot to check the price change of products on Amazon and CamelCamelCamel